Taking a break

 The Carers Centre is in receipt of funding from the Creative Breaks programme to be used to benefit carers who are caring for an adult with care and support needs by funding a short break for the carer and/or the person they care for.
 Local carers can apply for individual grants of up to £300 to fund a break of their choice.
 To find out more about the Creative Breaks fund, eligibility and how to apply, contact the Carers Centre in Falkirk or Alloa.

 The Carers Centre receives funding from the Better Breaks programme to provide short breaks for children and young people with additional support needs and their families and carers.
 This award is used to offer a range of outings and activities to families in Falkirk district and Clackmannanshire during the Summer, October and Christmas school holidays.

 The purpose of Respitality is to give carers a break from their caring responsibilities so they can have some time for themselves to ‘recharge’ their batteries.
 This is achieved through the generosity and support of local hospitality providers who gift a Respitality break in the form of, for example, an overnight stay in their hotel, dinner for two, or a complimentary pass to their leisure club.
 Falkirk is one of several areas in Scotland where Respitality is being piloted.

-Falkirk carers have benefitted from hotel breaks in Aberdeen, Inverness and Glasgow thanks to a generous offer by Thistle Hotels; Afternoon Tea for Two at Callendar House and family guided tours of the Kelpies, donated by Falkirk Community Trust; and bus tours of Loch Lomond and the Trossachs gifted by Invent Scottish Tours based in Grangemouth.
+Falkirk carers have benefited from hotel breaks in Aberdeen, Inverness and Glasgow thanks to a generous offer by Thistle Hotels; Afternoon Tea for Two at Callendar House and family guided tours of the Kelpies, donated by Falkirk Community Trust; and bus tours of Loch Lomond and the Trossachs gifted by Invent Scottish Tours based in Grangemouth.

 The Centre is working closely with Falkirk Council’s Short Breaks Bureau and Shared Care Scotland who are our partners for this project to increase the range of breaks available to carers through Respitality.